 You can easily explore on foot or on two wheels (discussed below).
 Along the journey you’ll get lost along the colorful buildings, the many houseboats and cafes that line the canals.
 Walking and taking it all in is one of the best free things to do in Amsterdam.

 But you can’t beat seeing the canals on a tour.
 Experience not just time on the water but different views, with the historic canal buildings rising up on either side.
-See it all on this day trip, or enjoy the canals under the lights on this evening cruise.
+And there are so many options for canal cruises in Amsterdam!